leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 Realism."
 This warming gradually becomes a completely anarchist form of governance and commodity production.

-C: FOSS/web projects are moved by emergent social interactions, rather than traditional corporate structures.
+FOSS/web projects are moved by emergent social interactions, rather than traditional corporate structures.

-C: We have a decent initial target, FOSS advocates, for whom a leaderless system could be considered more palatable then most other types of people simply from prior exposure to emergent patterns and how they craft software.
-I think Licklider also had things to say about this kind of emergent activity if you look hard enough, and cyberneticians also came close to it tho they reasoned more in terms of "how can we quantify and automate the breadth of already existing human knowledge" rather then focusing on emergent activity specifically.
+FOSS advocates were a good initial target, for whom a leaderless system could be considered more palatable then most other types, simply due to prior exposure to emergent patterns and how they craft software.

-C: This also helps to provide an alternative to the naive libertarian/technocommunist/"fuck you I've got mine except let me virtue signal about how I'm helping these poor poc queers while ignoring everyone else" mindset that seems to be endemic in silicon valley politics
+I was confronted by classism within Hypatia, ironic considering its intentions, when there was a push by the Board of Directors to remove or restrict the cash relief program, largely due to a particular homeless beneficiary.
+I saw this disconnect as the inherent misrepresentation of representation.
+The path I used to actually represent member's voices was to actually incorporate their voices: consensus.
+Consensus is an anarchist component, and as I studied it more I finally arrived at _leaderlessness_.

-C: I encountered "leaderlessness" after witnessing representation causing misrepresentation.
-I was working with Hypatia Software Organization which whose Board of Directors attempted to remove the cash relief program, or at least, make the conditions for cash assistance more strict (this was largely because of a particular homeless member).
-I realized that this shocking display of class-ignorance signified the disconnect with the members they were supposed to benefit, and consensus, to me, was a clear solution to this problem.
-I hadn't known at the time, but incorporating all member's voices through consensus was an anarchist component.
-It was this which lead me to "leaderlessness" (a less misunderstood and feared term than "anarchy").
 David Graeber defines "revolutionary action" in _Fragments of an Anarchist Anthropology_ as:

 > A revolution on a world scale will take a very long time.
 But it is also
 > possible to recognize that it is already starting to happen.
 The easiest way